Thomas Kristensen (footballer, born 1983)

 Thomas Fauerskov Kristensen (born 17 April 1983) is a Danish former professional footballer who played as a midfielder.
-He is currently working as a transition coach at Lyngby BK and as an assistant coach for the Danish U-18 national team.
+He is currently working as a transition coach at FC Nordsjælland.

 Kristensen has been capped eleven times for the Denmark national team.

 Club career

 Nordsjælland

 In January 2005 Kristensen moved from Lyngby Boldklub in Danish 2nd Division to the Danish Superliga team FC Nordsjælland.
 Although it was a big step up, Kristensen became a regular first team player from the beginning.

 Copenhagen

 In both the 2007–08 winter and 2008 summer transfer windows, Kristensen had been rumoured to be in the process of a deal with F.C.
 Copenhagen (FCK).
 On 9 July 2008 TV 2 Sporten reported that Kristensen had agreed with FCK, and only the transfer fee needed to be agreed.

 In the beginning, FCK and Nordsjælland could not agree on a transfer fee, so it was announced that Kristensen would join F.C.
 Copenhagen on 1 January 2009 on a free transfer.
 The clubs subsequently agreed on a transfer fee the next day, and on 15 July 2008 Kristensen became a F.C.
 Copenhagen player.

 Only two days later Kristensen played his first match for FCK.
 It was a UEFA Cup qualifier against Cliftonville at Mourneview Park, where he replaced William Kvist in the 69th minute.

 In May 2014 Thomas Kristensen secured a 3–2 victory against Odense Boldklub in the 86th minute.
 This meant that FCK finished 2nd, in the league table that season.